billthefarmer/mididriver/README.md

 Android midi driver using Sonivox EAS library

 The app just has a couple of buttons that play a couple of piano notes when touched.
+I've added two more buttons that play and stop a midi file using the MediaPlayer to check that there is no interaction problem.

 To use this driver you need to: